 The first two stages are one-offs, which means you only have to do them once.
 Therefore the number of steps required to upload a Django project to Github is only five.
 These are

-git commit -m "message", create Github repository, and push to the Github repository.
+git commit -m "message", create a GitHub repository and push it to the Github repository.

 So let’s get started: